chenchih/Env_Setup_Note/Linux_SetEnv/README.md

 -rw-------   1 root root  670 Aug 28 13:28 90-NM-7e43fcda-6dc7-4e7f-be56-bd51225c11e5.yaml
 ```

-#### Step2 check which yaml file to edit
+#### Step2: Check which YAML file to edit
-Please use this commadn `nmcli device show | grep IP4.GATEWAY` to know which yaml file we need to edit.
+Please use this command `nmcli device show | grep IP4.GATEWAY` to know which yaml file we need to edit.
 If it occur like this:
 ```
 IP4.GATEWAY: --
 IP4.GATEWAY: --